-An important initiative which began in September 2001 is the Los Angeles Philharmonic School Partners Program, an intensive residency with five Los Angeles County public elementary schools and three middle schools, expanding to three high schools in the 2003/2004 season.
+An important initiative which began in September 2001 is the Los Angeles Philharmonic School Partners Program, an intensive residency with five Los Angeles County public elementary schools and three middle and high schools.
 On Saturday mornings, Toyota Symphonies for Youth concerts reach children ages six to twelve with pre-concert activities, workshops, and hands-on displays.
-Returning for its fourth season is the Symphonies For Schools program, for 4th through 12th graders who will have been prepared for the performances in their classrooms and bussed to the concert from school.
+Returning for its fifth season is the Symphonies For Schools program, for 4th through 12th graders who will have been prepared for the performances in their classrooms and bussed to the concert from school.
 Since 1969, the Philharmonic has also presented Open House (now SummerSounds) at the Hollywood Bowl, six weeks of multi-cultural arts performances and workshops for children, who also attend Philharmonic rehearsals at the Bowl and frequently interact with the performers.